researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 The `EventListenerContext` is used to connect the bot to various resources it may use, including:

 - The [LinkedDataSource](/webofneeds/won-core/src/main/java/won/protocol/util/linkeddata/LinkedDataSource.java) obtained via `EventListenerContext.getLinkedDataSource()`.
 It is used to query linked data.
 - The [AtomProducer](src/main/java/won/bot/framework/component/atomproducer/AtomProducer.java) obtained via `EventListenerContext.getAtomProducer()`.
-It's a facility for creating atoms, much like an iterator.
+It's a facility for creating atoms, much like a generator.
 Depending on the configured implementation, data can be read from any source and transformed into an atom.
 To see how this is done in practice, look at the [MailFileAtomProducer](src/main/java/won/bot/framework/component/atomproducer/impl/MailFileAtomProducer.java)
 - The [WonMessageSender](/webofneeds/won-core/src/main/java/won/protocol/message/sender/WonMessageSender.java) obtained via `EventListenerContext.getWonMessageSender()`.
 This object allows the bot to send WoN messages.

 ### Actions